top of page

 Board Member

-Shirley Duffy earned a Bachelor of Science degree 50 years ago as a medical technologist (MT).
-She became a West Virginia Northern Community College tenured faculty member and then Director of the MT Program at Wheeling University.
-Shirley had a 23-year career at Merck and Astra Zeneca in pharmaceutical sales, training, management, and regulatory affairs.
+After earning a Bachelor of Science degree as a medical technologist, Shirley became a West Virginia Northern Community College tenured faculty member and was then Director of the MT Program at Wheeling University.
+She had a 23-year career at Merck and Astra Zeneca in pharmaceutical sales, training, management, and regulatory affairs.
+Her life-long gardening hobby led her to the University of Delaware Cooperative Extension Master Gardener Program and the Mt.
+Cuba Center Ecological Gardening Certificate.
+In May 2023, Shirley earned a Bachelor's in Landscape Architecture from the University of Delaware's College of Agriculture & Natural Resources.
+She has a wealth of knowledge and excellent teaching skills, and makes learning fun for the volunteers she engages.

 Tedd Cocker

-Tedd has been an active board member since January 2009.
-He retired as a Chief Warrant Officer Three from the U.S. Army in 1983 where he served in various military intelligence organizations.
-He is a former VP of Computer Sciences Corporation, and former President & COO of Pilar Services, Inc. Previously, he was a corporate recruiter for the Juvenile Diabetes Foundation, Central Maryland Chapter, and was President of the Better Community Committee responsible for supporting a South Korean orphanage.
-He is currently retired.
+Tedd was a founding board member of FHRC and has stayed active in assisting the board when needed.
+In 1983, he retired as a Chief Warrant Officer Three from the U.S. Army, where he served in various military intelligence organizations.
+He is a former Vice President of Computer Sciences Corporation and the former president and COO of Pilar Services, Inc. Tedd was also a corporate recruiter for the central Maryland chapter of the Juvenile Diabetes Foundation and served as president for the Better Community Committee responsible for supporting a South Korean orphanage.
+In 2014, Tedd was received the Delaware Governor's Outstanding Volunteer Award for his service with FHRC.

 bottom of page